The Best Places for Metal Detecting

 Detect for Metal on a Crowded Beach

 Have you ever dropped a coin in the sand?
-I know I have and so have lots of people and as you know, it is nigh on impossible to find it without a metal detector.
+I know I have and guess what, so have lots of people and it is nigh on impossible to find it without a metal detector.
 It's is almost as though the sand has swallowed it up, claiming it as payment for the using the beach.

 Not only for lost coins but also jewelry.
 These could be things that were put into a bag which was knocked over or simply came off when the owner was wearing it.
 Imagine someone throwing a beach ball and their ring flying off, it is lost waiting for you to find it.
-Also too, when people go into water which is cold, loose rings can slide off because the fingers have shrunk due to the temperature.
+Likewise, when people go into the cold water, loose rings can slide off because of the change of temperature.

 The best time to go searching is as soon as the crowd has left for the day, as it is likely other metal detectors will be out scouting as well.
-Don't be put off by them though, get your headphones on and start scanning.
+Don't be put off by them, get your headphones on and start scanning.

-Often in front of a kiosk which was selling drinks, snacks and ice cream is a wonderful place to start.
-As people are opening and closing purses, coins fall out and get lost.
+Often in front of a kiosk which was selling drinks, snacks and ice cream is an ideal place to start.
+As people are opening and closing purses or rummaging in pockets, coins fall out and get lost.

 If your detector is one which can be used underwater or in shallow water, schedule your visit for low tide.
 Items from the beach side often get lodged near rocks as the tide goes out.